 4. If you can’t find savory, you can try subbing thyme or thyme plus a little rosemary.
 I haven’t tried it but I’ve read it’s a decent substitution.

 5. Where do I buy my spices?
-Most of my spices are Frontier brand but I do purchase some from Mountain Rose Herbs as well. (those 2 links are affiliate links.
-If you click on them and make a purchase, I might make a commission.
-Thanks in advance, for your support of my blog!)
+Most of my spices are Frontier brand but I do purchase some from Mountain Rose Herbs as well.

 I really prefer to make my own seasonings whenever I can.
 It allows flexibility and control over the ingredient proportions but also has you keeping fewer raw ingredients in your pantry.